canopas/flutter-developer-roadmap-2023/README.md

   - GET Api Url : http://jsonplaceholder.typicode.com/users
 * On the user-item click, display all details of the user on the next screen.
   - Use GridView to show albums.
-  - Show placeholder images for an album to make UI eye-catchy.
+  - Show placeholder images for an album to make UI eye-catching.
   - GET Api Url : https://jsonplaceholder.typicode.com/albums?userId=1
 * Use `http` for networking.